Defra-Data-Science-Centre-of-Excellence/PowerBI_hackathon/README.md

 ## 2.1 PowerBI workflows

-{speak with Fluke I liked the idea of the flowchart that he mentioned}
+{speak with Fluke I liked the idea of the flowchart that he mentioned} Yes!

 ## 2.2 Accessing PowerBI & DASH data